aekazakov/genome-depot/installation.md

 ```
 Now you would be able to open https://your.domain.name/mygenomes in a web browser.

-##Start Django Q cluster manually
+## Start Django Q cluster from the command line

-A Django Q cluster must be started for running GenomeDepot pipeline jobs from the task queue.
+A Django Q cluster must be started for the execution of GenomeDepot pipeline jobs from the task queue.
 To start the cluster, start a new screen session with “screen” command and enter:
 ```
 conda deactivate
 source /<GenomeDepot venv path>/bin/activate